samar20dec-hash/Contosso-Sales-Dashboard/README.md

 ## 5. Features / Highlights

 • **Business Problem**
-Contoso, a global enterprise, needs a consolidated view of its financial performance to quickly assess profitability, identify high-performing areas, and pinpoint potential issues.
+Contosso, a global enterprise, needs a consolidated view of its financial performance to quickly assess profitability, identify high-performing areas, and pinpoint potential issues.
 Without an integrated dashboard, answering critical questions such as:
 - What are the monthly and quarterly profit trends?
 - Which product brands are driving year-over-year growth?
 - How do sales and profits vary across different continents or regions?